why Microvast Holdings Inc. [MVST] is a Good Choice for Investors After New Price Target of $4.00

 “Our first quarter revenue performance exceeded our expectations and our order book looks very strong,” said Craig Webster, Microvast’s Chief Financial Officer.
 “Looking forward, we are focused on sales growth throughout the year, growing our multi-year order book and executing on our capacity expansion plans, which are well underway and fully funded from our cash on hand.”.

-The results of the trading session contributed to over 6852086 shares changing hands.
-Over the past one week, the price volatility of Microvast Holdings Inc. stands at 13.62% while the volatility over the past one month is 13.36%.
+It opened the trading session at $3.00, the shares rose to $3.1489 and dropped to $2.79, the range by which the price of stock traded the whole day.
+The daily chart for MVST points out that the company has recorded -58.82% loss over the past six months.
+However, it is still -22.65% lower than its most recent low trading price.

-The market cap for MVST stock reached $898.49 million, with 298.84 million shares outstanding and 170.69 million shares in the current float.
-Compared to the average trading volume of 1.86M shares, MVST reached a trading volume of 6852086 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.11M shares, MVST reached to a volume of 9081480 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MVST shares is $4.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MVST stock is a recommendation set at 4.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.